pthorsson/lighthouse-dashboard/README.md

 3. Run yarn dev script `yarn build` in project root to build both back end and front end applications.
 4. Run the server ...

+---

+Credit to [Volvo Cars](https://www.volvocars.com/) (Global Online Business) where this application has been developed as a side project.